Wonderfruit: History

 Wonderfruit was created by founder Pranitan “Pete” Phornprapha with Thai musician and co-founder Montonn “Jay” Jira in an effort to bring the festival experience to Thailand, with an emphasis on arts and awareness.
 The son of the founder of Think Earth, Pete was inspired by the environmental projects of his father’s organization but wanted to merge fun with social responsibility, and to solve environmental problems in a relevant, contemporary way.
 He aimed to combine quality curation and social interaction in a platform that could engage audiences.

-Founders and Management

-Wonderfruit was co-founded by Pranitan “Pete” Phornprapha and Montonn “Jay” Jira.
-The festival is managed by Jon Lor, who serves as Managing Director.

 Pillars

 In 2014 and 2015, Wonderfruit was structured around six "pillars": Arts, Music, Farm to Feasts, Health & Wellness, Talks & Workshops and Natural Adventures.
 In 2016, Wonderfruit announced a slight alteration the original list: Music, Arts, Family, Farm to Feasts, Wellness & Adventures, Talks & Workshops.
 In 2018, the pillars became Music, Art & Architecture, Family, Farm to Feasts, Talks & Workshops, and Wellness.
+In 2024, Wonderfruit restructured its focus to exploring Mind, Nature and Sound.